nicolenadine/swift/README.md

-# Dipping my toes into Swift
+# Getting to know Swift

 ## Traffic Segue Project
 Very basic project where I explored changing the background scene with events such as button clicks as well a pop fucntions